ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 ```

 This creates a podman machine with the default name `podman-machine-default`.
 Run `podman machine info` in the terminal to confirm that the machine was started.
+Now that your machine is started, it can be started/stopped at anytime using `podman machine start` or `podman machine stop`

 3. To create a Hello World container, open a terminal window and type in the command: